Firice1269/Firic/extensions/firic/README.md

 The `array.sort` function takes in one argument (which must be a boolean), which is optional (defaults to `false`), sorts the array in ascending order (unless the argument is `true`, in which case the array would be sorted in descending order), and returns the resulting array.

+The `boolean.__init` function takes in one argument and returns `true` if the argument is `"true"` or a non-zero number, or returns `false` if the argument is `"false"` or `0`.

+The `dictionary.__init` function takes in one argument and, if the argument is an array, for each even index in that array, stores the element at that index as a key inside a dictionary (which is returned when completed), and stores the following element as that key's value.

-The `dictionary.contains` function takes in one argument and returns `true` if the dictionary contains the argument (or `false` if it doesn't contain the argument).
+The `dictionary.contains` function takes in one argument and returns `true` if the dictionary contains the argument (or `false` otherwise).

 The `dictionary.find` function takes in one argument and returns an array containing every key at which that value occurs in the dictionary.